descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 - Reduce the gap between `C++` and `C99` compound literals
 - Improve the potential contribution of `C++`'s `constexpr` back to `C`
 - Make string literals and `C++` literals more consistent with one another
-- Reduce undefined behavior
+- Reduce unitialized and delayed initialization errors
-- Reduce unitialized errors
+- Taking a step closer to reducing undefined behavior in string literals
 - Increase and improve upon the utilization of ROM and the benefits that entails

 ## Frequently Asked Questions